CEMeNT-PSAAP/MCDC/docs/source/user.rst

     cbar.set_label("Angular flux")
     plt.show()

-While this script does look rather long, most of these commands are controlling things like axis labels and what not.
+While this script does look rather long, most of these commands are controlling things like axis labels and whatnot.
 But at the end we have something like this.

 .. image:: images/user/sf_slab_1.png